 One of the strong points of our approach is that, unlike other proposals like [10], it combines the treatment of wrong and missing answers and thus it is able to detect missing answers due to both wrong and missing statements.
 The state of the art can be found in [36], which contains a comparison among the algorithmic debuggers B.i.O.
-[3] (Believe in Oracles), a debugger integrated in the Curry compiler KICS; Buddha [27,28], a debugger for Haskell 98; DDT [9], a debugger for TOY; Freja [26], a debugger for Haskell; Hat-Delta [14], part of a set of tools to debug Haskell programs; Mercury's Algorithmic Debugger [20], a debugger integrated into the Mercury compiler; Münster Curry Debugger [19], a debugger integrated into the Mercury compiler; Münster Curry Debugger [19], a debugger integrated into the Minster Curry compiler; and Nude [25], the NU-Prolog Debugging Environment.
-We extend this comparison by taking into account the features in the latest updates of the debuggers and adding two new ones: DDJ [16], a debugger for Java
+[3] (Believe in Oracles), a debugger integrated in the Curry compiler KICS; Buddha [27, 28], a debugger for Haskell 98; DDT [9], a debugger for TOY; Freja [26], a debugger for Haskell; Hat-Delta [14], part of a set of tools to debug Haskell programs; Mercury's Algorithmic Debugger [20], a debugger integrated into the Mercury compiler; Münster Curry Debugger [19], a debugger integrated into the Münster Curry compiler; and Nude [25], the NU-Prolog Debugging Environment.
+We extend this comparison by taking into account the features in the latest updates of the debuggers and adding two new ones: DDJ [16], a debugger for Java programs, and our own debugger, Maude DDebugger.
+This comparison is summarized in Tables 1 and 2, where each column shows a declarative debugger and each row a feature.
+More specifically: